dylanfisher/ci21/_agendas/week-2.md

 ### Homework
-- Based on today&rsquo;s feedback, select one of your ideas to move forward with and sketch out the complete website.
+- Based on today&rsquo;s feedback, select one of your ideas to move forward with and sketch out the complete website and begin creating all assets.

 ---